-The company has studied characteristic and business context both internally and externally using generally accepted principles to create mission on corporate social responsibility.
-The management has set up social responsibility policy for implementation within the company and conducts thorough analysis whether such policy matches company's business context and make changes when necessary.
+The company has studied characteristic and business context both internally and externally using generally accepted principles to create mission on corporate and social responsibility.
+The management has set up social responsibility policy for a guideline and has set up a team to manage, control and monitor to ensure of compliance to the Policies.
+Recently, the company had developed and adjusted Corporate and Social Responsibility Plan by: